Decoding the Zadok Priestly Calendar

 King David drew lots for sixteen Zadok families of the sons of Eleazar, and eight Ahimelech families of the sons of Ithamar, according to offices in their services.
 Both Zadok and Ahimelech were the high priests during the reign of King David.

-The Zadok Priestly Calendar uses:
+The Zadok Priestly Calendar runs for 6 years straight and uses:

-- Sun, moon, and stars
+- Sun, moon, stars, and the Priestly courses

 - Keeps the 7 day count set-apart per instructions given in Genesis

-- Has 364 days, 12 months, 30-day month (+1 at the end of each season), and uses the priestly coursed found in 1 Chronicles 24.
+- Has 364 days, 12 months, 30-day month (+1 at the end of each season)

 How is this calendar intercalated?